 Also of interest is that Virginia Beach has more people living here who work in computers and math than 95% of the places in the US.

-Virginia Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+One of the nice things about Virginia Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-The education level of Virginia Beach citizens is substantially higher than the typical US community, as 33.85% of adults in Virginia Beach have at least a bachelor's degree.
+The overall education level of Virginia Beach citizens is substantially higher than the typical US community, as 33.85% of adults in Virginia Beach have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Virginia Beach in 2010 was $32,269, which is upper middle income relative to Virginia, and wealthy relative to the rest of the US.
 This equates to an annual income of $129,076 for a family of four.
 However, Virginia Beach contains both very wealthy and poor people as well.